*

 • Electroplating is the process of coating a conducting material with a layer of metal using the process of electrolysis.
 The object to be coated is made the negative cathode and dipped into a salt solution of the metal ions of the metal to form the coating.
 On passing a low d.c. voltage the metal is deposited on the conducting negative cathode.
 For more details see 4th link below.

-• Anodising a metal, like aluminium, is done by making it the negative anode in an electrolysis system.
-When the electrolyte is sulphuric acid solution, the oxygen formed at the anode oxidises the metal surface to make a thicker metal oxide layer.
+• Anodising a metal, like aluminium, is done by making it the positive anode in an electrolysis system.
+When the electrolyte is sulfuric acid solution, the oxygen formed at the anode oxidises the metal surface to make a thicker metal oxide layer.

 • candle combustion, example of exothermic burning reaction (c) doc bEXOTHERMIC CHANGES